petermetz/cacti/packages/cactus-test-tooling/src/main/resources/chainlink/README.md

 This doesn't yet have the client integrated with it, so you can't connect to it through a JSON-RPC endpoint just yet (web3, ethers).

+1. Extend it with the client so that it can listen on 8545 and 8546 ports (HTTP and websocket)
+2. Demonstate with web3 that it is possible to connect to it and run transactions

 ```javascript
 import { VM } from "@ethereumjs/vm";
 import { Common, Hardfork, Chain } from "@ethereumjs/common";